Pavset/WorlIT-English-app-API/README.md

  node index.js  # Or you can use nodemon index.js
 ```

+## Features
+- After registration, `admin-user` gets a message about it by telegram bot
+- Uses `CRUD` for admin-panels *(not always)*
+- Uses static files in folder: `public`
+- Uses relationships through other tables
+- Uses `uuid` to generate API tokens
+- And more...

 ## Database Schema

 The database schema for "World It English" project is managed using Sequelize.
 Below is a table of the main models: